 How we began....

-Let us introduce ourselves and start to answer some questions: We're Lindy Howard (right) and Esty Marcu (left), friends who met at university and co-founders of Project Girl Code.
-Our passion is fighting exploitation and poverty especially for women and girls.
+We are Lindy Howard (right) and Esty Marcu (left).
+Friends who met at university and co-founders of Project Girl Code.
+Our passion is fighting exploitation and poverty - especially for women and girls.

-We started PGC in London in 2015.
-Lindy had just arrived back in London from a year volunteering at an anti-trafficking organisation in Northern Thailand.
-She met girls and young women who were rescued from sexual exploitation and were now attending a catch-up school program alongside vocational training in jewellery,
+Lindy had just arrived back in London from a year volunteering at an anti-trafficking organisation in Northern Thailand where she met girls and young women who were rescued from sexual exploitation.
+They were attending a catch-up school program alongside vocational training in jewelry,

 t-shirt printing, sewing, barista work and hairdressing.

-Working as a digital marketing freelancer herself, Lindy saw the potential for young women with digital literacy skills: there was an incredible opportunity for them to build a career in the digital economy if they were able to learn these skills.
+Working as a digital marketing freelancer, Lindy saw the potential for young women with digital literacy skills during her time in Thailand.
+There was an incredible opportunity for the women to build a career in the digital economy if they were able to learn these skills.